markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Form Styles

-According to the mockup the box or `div` containing our `form` should have a yellow background.
+According to the mock-up the box or `div` containing our `form` should have a yellow background.
 Let's target this `div` by using the `class` attribute for this `div` as the CSS selector which we have named `hero-form`.
 Let's type out the syntax for this in your CSS file and give it some of the properties we will need including the border as well as background color, size, font color, and positioning.

 > **Pause**: Try out some code and see if you can do some styling on your own.